brittinator/SetCardGame/README.md

 * shape (diamond, squiggle, oval)
 * shading (solid, empty, striped)
 * number (1,2,3)

+## Deck
 * total number of cards to initialize: 3^4 = 81
+* need to shuffle deck of cards to they come out onto board randomly
+* can count cards remaining in deck
+* can draw cards from deck into board

 ## Board
 * draws cards
 * at beginning draws 12
 * from then on draws 3 at a time
+* has score attribute
+* can add and remove 3 cards at a time
+* needs to find sets by each attribute`

-## Game method
+## Play Game method
 * play a game
   * instantiate deck of cards
-  * randomizes cards
-  * tells when game is complete by using other methods
+  * tells when game is complete
   * returns how many matched sets happened

 ## Set? method